eea/eea.odpckan/README.md

     $ python sdsclient.py url

+## ODP CKAN Docker orchestration for EEA

+This module is deployed on production using [eea.docker.odpckan](https://github.com/eea/eea.docker.odpckan).
+The image used is [eeacms/odpckan](https://hub.docker.com/r/eeacms/odpckan/).

+When modifications to this module are comitted, then a rebuild must be manually triggered.

 ## Copyright and license

 The Initial Owner of the Original Code is European Environment Agency (EEA).